erickfaria/LidarShowcase/README.md

 ## Contributions

 Contributions are welcome!
-If you want to contribute to LidarShowcase:
+If you want to contribute to LidarToolkit:

 1. Fork the repository
 2. Create a branch for your feature (`git checkout -b feature/new-functionality`)